 The best thing is that you don’t necessarily have to be a developer to enable caching on your WordPress site.
 The only thing you need is a plugin.

 Even though there are a number of caching plugins available I advise you to go with W3 Total Cache (currently downloaded more than 1,300,000 times).

-The plugin is recommended by a number of hosting providers including HostGator, Page.ly, and WP Engine.
-It offers an exceptional range of features, and on top of that it’s also fully functional running on the default settings.
+The plugin is recommended by some hosting providers including HostGator, Page.ly, and WP Engine.
+It offers an exceptional range of features, and on top of that, it’s also fully functional running on the default settings.
 This means that you can just get it, push the activate button, and you’re good to go.